-Types of Thalassemia disease depends upon the number of gene mutations that you inherit from parents and part of hemoglobin molecule is affected by the mutations.
+Types of Thalassemia disease depends upon the number of gene mutations that you inherit from parents and part of haemoglobin molecule is affected by the mutations.
 The thing is the more mutation in genes, the more severe is thalassemia disease.
-We know that hemoglobin molecules are made up of alpha and beta parts that can be affected by mutations.
+We know that haemoglobin molecules are made up of alpha and beta parts that can be affected by mutations.

-1. Thalassemia Minor: In this disease two genes are involved in making beta hemoglobin chain one from father and one from mother during conception.
+1. Thalassemia Minor: In this disease two genes are involved in making beta haemoglobin chain one from father and one from mother during conception.
 People with a Thalassemia trait in one gene are known as carriers or are said to have thalassemia minor.
-Thalassemia minor is not a disease and they have only mild anemia.
+Thalassemia minor is not a disease and they have only mild anaemia.

-2 mutated genes, signs and symptoms of the patients will be from moderate to severe.
-And this condition is known as thalassemia major or Cooley anemia.
-Patients Children with thalassemia major develop the symptoms of severe anemia within the first year of life.
+The child born with thalassemia major has two genes for beta thalassemia and no normal beta-chain gene.
+The child is homozygous for beta thalassemia.
+This causes a striking deficiency in beta chain production.
+Signs and symptoms of the patients will be from moderate to severe.
+And this condition is known as Cooley anaemia.
+Patients Children with thalassemia major develop the symptoms of severe anaemia within the first year of life.
 They require regular transfusions in order to survive or a bone marrow transplant and are at a grave risk of iron overload and other complications.

 2. Thalassemia Intermedia: In this disease patients have mild to severe symptoms.It also may occur with two mutated genes.

 In this type of disease four genes are involved in making alpha haemoglobin chain.
 Two genes come from each of your parents.